Team-1280/SensorClasses/README.md

     - Requires UltrasonicSensor.setInchesPerVolt(inchesPerVolt) to work, when in doubt do 8.5
     - Different than WPILib's Analog Sensor
 - Hall Effect Sensor
-    - *Ask Addison since he did this one*
+    - Boolean
+    - Detects Magnet
 - RightSight Industrial Sensor
     - Boolean
     - Diffuses light and outputs signal if any light returns to the housing